Tick IPM Working Group

 Webinars

-The Tick IPM Working Group hosts free monthly webinars on the second Wednesday of each month from 1 – 2 PM central time with the exception of the month leading up to and the moth of the annual Tick Academy.
+The Tick IPM Working Group hosts free monthly webinars on the third Wednesday of each month from 2 – 3 PM Eastern with the exception of the month leading up to and month of the annual Tick Academy.

 Resources